MeanderingNinja/LitterLog-DataPipeline/README.md

 - The package I made does not have a `__init__.py` file in the source directory CatDataSchema.
 Fix that.
 And understand why it hasn't affected me yet.
 - Test the package locally and using Docker again to make sure it runs smoothly.
 - Write an article on how I did Unit test on this python package
+# Additional feature to add
+- Make a PYPI server and push my package to the server (Write a guide as well)